Carlos Ibáñez e Ibáñez de Ibero: International scientific collaboration in geodesy and calls for an international standard unit of length

 The progresses of metrology combined with those of gravimetry through improvement of Kater's pendulum led to a new era of geodesy.
 If precision metrology had needed the help of geodesy, it could not continue to prosper without the help of metrology.
-It was then necessary to define a single unit to express all the measurements of terrestrial arcs, and all determinations of the force of gravity by the mean of pendulum.
+It was then necessary to define a single unit to express all the measurements of terrestrial arcs, and all determinations of the gravitational acceleration by the means of pendulum.
 Metrology had to create a common unit, adopted and respected by all civilized nations.
 Moreover, at that time, statisticians knew that scientific observations are marred by two distinct types of errors, constant errors on the one hand, and fortuitous errors, on the other hand.
 The effects of random errors can be mitigated by the least squares method.
 Constant or systematic errors on the contrary must be carefully avoided, because they arise from one or more causes which constantly act in the same way, and have the effect of always altering the result of the experiment in the same direction.
 They therefore deprive of any value the observations that they impinge.
 It was thus crucial to compare at controlled temperatures with great precision and to the same unit all the standards for measuring geodesic bases, and all the pendulum rods.
 Only when this series of metrological comparisons would be finished with a probable error of a thousandth of a millimetre would geodesy be able to link the works of the different nations with one another, and then proclaim the result of the measurement of the Globe.
 In 1901, Friedrich Robert Helmert found, mainly by gravimetry, parameters of the ellipsoid remarkably close to reality.
 Although marked by the concern to correct vertical deflections, taking into account the contributions of gravimetry, research between 1910 and 1950 remained practically limited to large continental triangulations.
-The most significant work was that by John Fillmore Hayford, which relied mainly on the North American national network.
-This ellipsoid was adopted in 1924 by the International Union of Geodesy and Geophysics.
+The most significant work would be that by John Fillmore Hayford, which relied mainly on the North American national network.
+His ellipsoid was adopted in 1924 by the International Union of Geodesy and Geophysics.